Geomartins007/Zomato-Capstone-Project/README.md

 - Top Cuisines that ordered
 - Top countries and cities using Zomato
-- Rating and Country
+- Cuisines Ratings
-- Countries and cities with the highest rating
+- Countries with the highest rating
-- Countries and their currencies
 - What could have resulted to the results?
 - Suggestions for Zomato company